West Virginia Truck Accident Lawyer

 Additionally, you should be aware that trucking companies typically send investigators to the scene of an accident within hours, if not sooner.
 Their goal is to build a defense that minimizes the responsibility of the truck driver and trucking company.

 You can level the playing field.
-Start by contacting us for a free consultation.
+Start by contacting us for a free case evaluation.
 We can begin an immediate investigation on your behalf.

 How dangerous are commercial truck accidents?

 Truck accidents involving tractor-trailers, 18-wheelers, delivery trucks, tanker trucks and other large commercial vehicles happen more often than you might realize.
 Click on the links below to learn more about truck accidents in West Virginia.

 - What To Do After A Truck Accident

 - Why Do I Need A Lawyer For My Commercial Truck Accident?